-Effective summer 2022, students transferring credits into the Paralegal associate program may not transfer more than 12 credits of legal specialty courses.
+Students transferring credits into the paralegal associate program may not transfer more than 12 credits of legal specialty courses.
 Legal specialty courses are:

-LGL210/LGS135 Legal Research and Writing I
+LGL210 Legal Research and Writing I

-LGL211/LGS280 Legal Research and Writing II
+LGL211 Legal Research and Writing II

-LGL220/LGS140 Civil Litigation I
+LGL220 Civil Litigation I

-LGL221/LGS230 Civil Litigation II
+LGL221 Civil Litigation II

-LGL240/LGS200 Contracts and Commercial Transactions
+LGL240 Contracts and Commercial Transactions

-LGL270/LGS160 Wills and Estates
+LGL270 Wills and Probate

-LGL280/LGS190 Family Law
+LGL280 Family Law

-LGL330/LGS275 Bankruptcy Law
+LGL330 Bankruptcy Law

-LGL340/LGS290 Fundamentals of Real Estate Law
+LGL340 Fundamentals of Real Estate Law

-As required by the ABA, LGL210, LGL211, LGL220, and LGL221 may not be replaced with transfer credits unless the transferred courses were taken in a traditional classroom format.
+As required by the ABA, LGL210, LGL211, LGL220, and LGL221 may not be replaced with transfer credits unless the transferred courses were taken in a traditional classroom or remote synchronous format.